Alice-2096/AWS-Cognito-demo/README.md

 # AWS-Cognito-demo
 This is a demo of using AWS Cognito services for implementing user sign-up and sign-in.
-I

 > Amazon Cognito offers user pools and identity pools.
 User pools are user directories that provide sign-up and sign-in options for your app users.
 With Cognito User Pools, you can easily and securely add sign-up and sign-in functionality to your mobile and web apps with a fully-managed service